 Since the website's inception, the TBH staff has been assisted by undergraduate and graduate students mainly from UT-Austin who have helped build Texas Beyond History while learning about the state's cultural history and developing useful skills.
 Several of the students who have begun as interns have continued as full-fledged editorial assistants, working part-time on the project.
 The editorial assistants have scanned and manipulated thousands of images, maps, and documents, carried out background research, created graphics, and helped with writing and editing.
 Heather Smith is one of the key former students who followed this route.

 We are fortunate to have had talented educators who are passionate about Texas history and archeology serve as TBH Education Advisors, including Mary Black and Laine Leibick.

-Carol Schlenk brings to the website her considerable experience as a classroom teacher, curriculum specialist, and teacher trainer as well as her work as education coordinator for the Texas Council for the Humanities.
+Carol Schlenk is Education Editor of Texas Beyond History and brings to the website her considerable experience as a classroom teacher, curriculum specialist, and teacher trainer as well as her work as education coordinator for the Texas Council for the Humanities.
 In addition to developing first-rate K-12 curricula for teachers, Carol has created interactive games and learning activities for students and has worked as a curriculum specialist with the Texas Education Agency.
 Carol has been instrumental in developing and promoting TBH content for K-12 students and teachers since 2005.

 Amy Pokorney is the social studies facilitator for Leander ISD.
 She develops